-Standard and description years beginning Expected to be initially applied in year ending: $\it NZ~IFRS~9~Financial~Instruments$ , which specifies how an entity should classify and measure financial assets and liabilities.
+Standard and description Effective for annual years beginning on or after: be initially NZ IFRS 9 Financial Instruments, which specifies how an entity should classify and measure financial assets and liabilities.
 1 January 2018 30 June 2019 NZ IFRS 9 Financial Instruments (2013), which provides a principles-based approach to hedge accounting and aligns hedge accounting closely with risk management.
 1 January 2018 30 June 2019